neimasilk/ronggo/Revitalizing_Papua_Kokas_Language_v2.md

 ## V. CONCLUSION

 This research successfully demonstrates the viability of using Transfer Learning with Transformer architectures for extremely low-resource languages.
 With a dataset of only 2,909 sentences, the fine-tuned MarianMT model achieved a BLEU score of **46.42**.
 This approach provides a practical roadmap for revitalizing Papua Kokas and other endangered languages in Indonesia.

-Future work will focus on expanding the corpus and exploring additional evaluation metrics such as TER and METEOR.
+Current ongoing work involves transitioning to the **NLLB-200** architecture, which has shown promising zero-shot capabilities in our preliminary benchmarks.
+Future work will focus on full fine-tuning of NLLB and exploring data augmentation techniques to further improve translation fidelity.

 ## REFERENCES